Research student, English Literature, School of English, Communication and Philosophy

 I graduated with a BA (First Class) in English Literature from Cardiff in 2013, and MA (Distinction) in 2015.

 My doctoral thesis examines spectral modalities of subjectivity in the writing of the twentieth-century American author Shirley Jackson (1916-1965).

-In addition to my research, I am also a postgraduate tutor for Year One of the undergraduate programmes in English Literature.
+In addition to my research, I am also a tutor for the undergraduate programmes in English Literature.

 Shirley Jackson's Writing